Stickiem/tp/docs/UserGuide.md

 ### Locating persons by relationship: `findRelationship`

-Finds persons involved in relationships whose role name contains any of the given keywords as a substring.
+Finds persons involved in relationships where their role in any relationship contains any of the given keywords as a substring.

 **Format**: `findRelationship KEYWORD [MORE_KEYWORDS]`